 In my view, I don't think vaccine is a bad idea at all.
 By far, it's the most cost-effective tool we ever have to fight against diseases.
 True that it can't stand alone in helping eradication the disease.
 Yet it's very powerful tool; When it works well, it really does.
 And if we act fast, using vaccine in combination with drugs, control the vectors and encourage good hygiene, I believe we can control the disease and eventually totally wipe it off.

-May 26 2011: The Internet is a fantastic source for information in most cases, This topic and the fear it caused is one of the saddest results of the Internet.
+People debating that using vaccine cause the change in diseases' gene pool.
+And therefore, selected the more virulent strains.
+It could happen, however, this very same effect can be seen in case of using drugs.
+So, I think that combination of curing by drug and protection by vaccine would be a good system. - May 26 2011: The Internet is a fantastic source for information in most cases, This topic and the fear it caused is one of the saddest results of the Internet.
 The fear mongering against vacines is astounding.
 THE ORIGINAL RESEARCHER IN THE PAPER THAT MADE THAT LINK BETWEEN VACINES AND AUTISM HAS BEEN EXPOSED AS A FRAUD.
 IT IS CLEAR THAT HE FAKED HIS DATA.

 But no one ever gets to see this because it does not make it up as high as the hysterical sites pertaining to vaccinations and autism on Google type searches.
 No one has to take their site down and say- OOPS sorry guys we were basing our fears on FAKED data but just dismiss everything that has been making our website so profitable for the last few years and keep clicking and sharing what is false!

 All people have a natural tendency to associate two events which happen at the same time as causal.
 The only major event that happens in the lives of most babies are vacinations and the babies cry making parents feel conflicted and guilty.
 It provides ripe and fertile ground for eroneous conclusions that people make because they are desperate to answer 'why my child?' in a way that places blame somewhere- anywhere but on themselves.
 The people who capitalize on this are almost guilt of crimes against humanity.
 Every parent wants their child to be healthy.
 As more and more work is being done on Autism there are now checklists which can help diagnose it much younger.
+Comment deleted

-May 26 2011: Nichola, I think that is exactly why this thing had such 'legs'.
+- May 26 2011: Nichola, I think that is exactly why this thing had such 'legs'.
 People thought to themselves, 'if the tobacco industry could do this and get away with it just by denying and denying it could be the same for vacines.'

 If we now know it was all false from the vey first and I think, (not certain) only paper it should be easy to change things but it is like trying to calm the theatre AFTER someone cries fire. - 'Oh, just jokin'' doesn't stop the stampede.
 This is especally cruel because people want to do what is really right for their kids.
 They might put a cigarette in their own mouth but they would do something drastic if someone tried to addict their kid.
 The very ideas alone that some corporate cover up would cause a child to have autism is a fear and a risk that people who read those articles wer not wiling to take.
 That is why I think this nears my definition of a crime against humanity.